KhachDavid/Hackathon-01-21-2021/README.md

 You can freely use the Client ID and the Client Secret values.
 We chose to hardcode them to make it simpler.

-On local machine, go to directory where you want to work and clone Moodify repository:
+On local machine, go to directory where you want to work and clone Image2Audio repository:
 ```
 $ git clone https://github.com/KhachDavid/Hackathon-01-21-2021.git
 ```